The Beach (film): Development

-Ewan McGregor was cast as the main character before leaving due to disputes with the director.
-It was speculated that Boyle was offered additional funding under the condition that DiCaprio be cast and his character made American.
-Whilst promoting T2 Trainspotting on The Graham Norton Show, the dispute was discussed in more depth, with McGregor stating "It was a mis-handling and a mis-understanding over the film and it's a big regret of mine that it went on for so very long... and it didn't matter about The Beach, it was never about that.
+Ewan McGregor, a frequent collaborator of Boyle's and Macdonald's, believed he would be cast in the lead role, but was ultimately not chosen.
+The decision contributed to a rift between McGregor and Boyle.
+It was speculated that Boyle was offered additional funding under the condition that the character of Richard be rewritten to be American and played by a bigger name actor.
+Whilst promoting T2 Trainspotting on The Graham Norton Show, the dispute between the two was discussed in more depth, with McGregor stating "It was a mis-handling and a mis-understanding over the film and it's a big regret of mine that it went on for so very long... and it didn't matter about The Beach, it was never about that.
 It was about our friendship.
 I felt like Danny's actor and it made me a bit rudderless."

 Boyle stated, "I handled it very very badly and I have apologised to Ewan for it.
 I felt a great shame about it and how it was handled."